-Expats looking for a job in Hungary will need to be thorough in their search and use as many different methods of job hunting as possible.
+Expats looking for a job in Hungary will need to be thorough in their search and use as many methods of job hunting as possible.

 For expats already in Hungary, it might be fruitful to peruse the job sections of local newspapers.
-However, to understand these, expats will either need to know Hungarian or have someone to translate for them.
+Though, to understand these, expats will either need to know Hungarian or have someone to translate for them.

 Expats may sometimes find that Hungarian companies are reluctant to employ foreigners.
 This is mainly because of the amount of red tape involved.
-In this respect, expats from EU countries will have a better chance at finding a job in Hungary because EU citizenship automatically grants them the right to work.
+In this respect, expats from EU countries will have a better chance of finding a job in Hungary because EU citizenship automatically grants them the right to work.

 Work culture in Hungary

 Expats working in Hungary will find that their work environment is quite traditional, especially if working for a local company.
 Multinational companies, on the other hand, offer environments similar to those in the USA and Western Europe.
 The work week is generally 40 hours, and annual leave typically amounts to 21 days.